 The Fourth Duke of Gordon, Alexander, was credited with first developing this black and tan setter in the late 18th and early 19th century at his castle estate near Fochabers, Moray, in the North of Scotland.

-In 1872 the Black and Tan Setter was recognized as an official breed by the Kennel Club in the UK, and then, in 1924, the name was changed to Gordon Setter.
+In 1872 the Black and Tan Setter was recognized as an official breed by the Kennel Club in the U.K., and in 1924 the name was changed to Gordon Setter.

-The first dogs to be brought over to North America in 1842 came from the Gordon Estate.
-The AKC recognized the Gordon Setter in 1892.
+The first Gordon Setters to be brought over to North America in 1842 came from the Gordon Estate, and the American Kennel Club (AKC) recognized the Gordon Setter in 1892.

 Gordon Setter Care